Economics (ECO)

 ECO 4233.
 Behavioral Economics and Finance.
 (3-0) 3 Credit Hours.

-Prerequisites: Completion of ECO 2013, ECO 2023, and MAT 1133, or their equivalents, with a grade of "C-" or better.
 This course introduces the behavioral concepts and theories.
 Topics include prospect theory, biases in probabilistic judgment, and nudge theory.
 Issues on how to apply these behavioral concepts to real life, focusing on improving decision making in health, financial wealth, and happiness are addressed.
-Differential Tuition: $126.
+This course has Differential Tuition.

 ECO 4303.
 Development Economics.
 (3-0) 3 Credit Hours.